Avoid time traps at all costs! Being more productive will be much easier and less stressful if you know the time traps

 Along the same lines: Just because your day is jam-packed with activity, that doesn’t necessarily mean you’re getting a lot accomplished.

 Spending an entire day reading email and attending meetings is not really an effective day.
 Don’t get me wrong: Emails and meetings are necessary sometimes.
-But your week should be structured in such a way that each day gives you a chance to produce, to lead, or to strategize—not merely to be busy.
+Structure your week in such a way that each day gives you a chance to produce, to lead, or to strategize—not merely to be busy.

 Time Trap 3.The Procrastination Effect

 A time trap that many of us are guilty of is the self-destructive procrastination effect : Spending all day getting things done, but only as a means to procrastinate on the one big project you dread.

 There’s nothing wrong with saving some of your more unpleasant tasks until you rack up a few wins.
 But, if your schedule is all about delaying the inevitable, that’s hardly what I’d call wise time management.